 Not a Member Yet?

 Mary Ellen Ellwell was a writing client with whom I especially enjoyed working.
 She brought to the relationship a sense of the value of collaboration.
-This made the time together a creative one for both of us.
-Below is her account of writing her book.
-Mary Ellen departed from the Q/A format but very smoothly […]
+This made the time together a creative one for both of us as we worked together, first with coaching and then with editing—the two often not separable—to write a successful […]

 Today’s successful memoir writer is Jean Crichton.
 Jean attended the very first national workshop that I organized in 2000.
 From that time, we developed a strong working relationship via coaching and editing.
 She was one of those writers who was an absolute pleasure to work with.
 To read other interviews For the most recent interview with […]